-If you’re one of the many people who’ve invested in a breadmaker this year, you may have found one or two sticking points between you and the perfect loaf.
+If you’re one of the many people who’ve invested in a breadmaker recently, you may have found one or two sticking points between you and the perfect loaf.

 Before we get to the troubleshooting, we have a few universal tips.
 Make sure you've got the basics right first.

 Our first tip is to refer to your manual.
 Your breadmaker is likely to have a series of programmes and functions that are optimised for different tasks.
 In addition, it may come with recipes that are made specifically to work with that appliance.
 If you’ve had a breadmaker before, or made bread by hand, you may well need to adjust your recipes.

 If you’re just starting out, you will need to buy specialist bread flour: look for strong white flour.
 It has a higher gluten content than ordinary flour, so it’s ideal for breadmaking.
 Wright's Strong White Bread Flour costs £5.09 for 1.5kg on Amazon.